Geraldo Alckmin: 2022 presidential election

 After his defeat in the 2018 elections, Alckmin considered running again for São Paulo governor in 2022.
 His former ally, São Paulo governor João Doria, launched his vice governor Rodrigo Garcia as the PSDB's candidate for the role.
 Alckmin considered staying with the PSDB in the case of Eduardo Leite's victory against Doria in the party's presidential primaries.
 After Doria's victory in November 2021, Alckmin's departure from the party became inevitable.

-On December 15, 2021, Alckmin formally announced his departure from the PSDB.
+On 15 December 2021, Alckmin formally announced his departure from the PSDB.
 After his departure, there were speculations that he would join the Social Democratic Party (PSD) if he decided to run for the government of São Paulo in 2022, or the leftist Brazilian Socialist Party (PSB) if he decided to run for vice president on former president Luiz Inácio Lula da Silva's ticket in the 2022 presidential elections.

-On July 29, he officially affiliated with the PSB and launched his candidacy for vice-presidency was officialized.
+In March 2022, Alckmin joined PSB to be Lula's running mate in the 2022 presidential election.
+The two were formerly rivals in the 2006 Brazilian presidential election, where Alckmin, then a PSDB member, was defeated by Lula in the second round.
+On 7 May 2022 Alckmin and Lula officialized the Lula-Alckmin ticket, and on 29 July, he officially affiliated with the PSB and his candidacy for the vice-presidency was officialized.
 Alckmin's candidacy as vice-president for his former rival, Lula da Silva, has been seen as an attempt by Lula to form a broad front against the re-election of Jair Bolsonaro.

-The Lula-Alckmin ticket won the second round of the 2022 elections, on October 30, defeating the ticket of incumbent President Jair Bolsonaro (PL).
-Alckmin will take the office of Hamilton Mourão (Republicans).
+The Lula-Alckmin ticket won the second round of the 2022 elections, on 30 October, defeating the ticket of incumbent President Jair Bolsonaro (PL).
+Alckmin took the office of Hamilton Mourão (Republicans).

 Vice President of Brazil

-In March 2022, Alckmin joined PSB to be Lula's running mate in the 2022 presidential election.
-The two were formerly rivals in the 2006 Brazilian presidential election, where Alckmin, then a PSDB member, was defeated by Lula in the second round.

 Ministry of Development, Industry and Foreign Trade

-In 22 December 2022, Alckmin was announced as the minister of Development, Industry and Foreign Trade on the second presidency of Lula da Silva.
+On 22 December 2022, Alckmin was announced as the minister of Development, Industry and Foreign Trade in the second presidency of Lula da Silva.

-Following the election of Luiz Inácio Lula da Silva as President of Brazil, Alckmin assumed office as vice president of Brazil on January 1, 2023.
+Following the election of Luiz Inácio Lula da Silva as President of Brazil, Alckmin assumed office as vice president of Brazil on 1 January 2023.